 What happens if I forget the combination code to my lock?

-Treat the combination for the lock on your suitcase like your PIN code for credit card and use something that it only known to you, and is easy to remember.
-We’ve provided space at the back of our warranty booklet that comes with your case, so you can write it down as a handy reminder.
+We’ve provided space in the Owner's Manual booklet that comes with your case, to write the code down and keep it safe.
 As part of our warranty, we are unable to cover issues with combination locks that arise from the incorrect setting of the lock, if the lock is used incorrectly, or if it has been forced open.

-If you forget this code, our only advice is to logically go through each combination to try and crack it.
-A lengthy process, admittedly—we are told it takes approximately 20 minutes.
+If you forget the code, our only advice is to logically go through each combination to try and crack it—this will take approximately 20 minutes.